top of page

 Place & People

-After being priced out of my studio in NYC, He moved back to Washington and built a studio to resume work.
+After being priced out of his studio in NYC, He moved back to Washington and built a studio to continue working.
 While working began, there were two goals pursued.
-One was to continue making images of the stressed landscape with a human presence more highly depicted.
+One was to continue making images of the stressed landscape with a human presence more highly present.
 The second goal was to work on a smaller scale to refine his color pallet and personal aesthetic.
-This involved the exploration of different types of paper and paints.
-Casein was chosen for its properties, it ability to luminesce, drying properties, and how its different ways of being finished off.
-All of these works were a product of personal experiences.
+It involved the exploration of different types of paper and pigments.
+Casein was chosen for its properties, it ability to luminesce, drying properties, and its flexibility.
+All of the works were a product of personal experiences.
 "Populated" was the last work completed in the NYC studio and is a good example of what experimentation was used to incorporate people onto the picture plane.

 Populated: Acrylic, shredded money cut and applied paper on paper.
 90"x 168".
 1985

-The works below were typical of the beginning small scale painting done.
-Being an outdoors person, he and his wife made frequent trips into the abundant natural resources Washington offered.
+The works below were typical of the small scale painting being explored.
+Being an outdoors person, he and his wife made frequent trips into the abundant natural environments Washington State offered.
 One outing involved going on class II whitewater canoeing trips deep in the mountains.
 Being an avid fly fisher in early years, he was saddened to find that the amazing brown trout had all but disappeared from the rivers of Washington.
-John also had wilderness property in the Washington Cascade mountains were many family hours were spent appreciating place for what it is.
-Eventually electricity came to his place which worried his sense of place.
-All of the works in this period were both personal as well as containing a narrative of the sources of stress upon the land.
+John also had wilderness property in the Washington Cascade mountains were many family hours were spent appreciating its pristine rawness.
+Eventually electricity and water came to his place becoming a subject for works .
+All productivity in this period was both personal as well as containing a narrative on the sources of stress upon the land.
 In many ways John felt this was a "landscape PTSD" issue.

 Canoeing on a harvest moon Were the Brown Trout swam

 Casein on Indian rag.
 15"x 23" Casein on Indian rag.
 15"x 23"